-in Medical Statistics
+in Statistics and Epidemiology

-I teach on a variety of modules for two Distance Learning MSc courses (Clinical Trials and Epidemiology) including Basic Statistics for Clinical Trials, Data Monitoring and Interim Analysis and Advanced Statistics Methods in Epidemiology.
-I have developed teaching materials and delivered lectures for short courses in Kenya and Uganda on statistical methods and clinical trials.
+I teach on a variety of modules for two Distance Learning MSc courses (Clinical Trials and Epidemiology) including Basic Statistics for Clinical Trials and Advanced Statistics Methods in Epidemiology.
+I have developed teaching materials and delivered lectures for short courses at international collaborating institutions on statistical methods and clinical trials.

 I have extensive experience in the design and analysis of individually randomised, multi-centre treatment trials for visceral leishmaniasis; cluster randomised trials of mass drug administration with azithromycin for trachoma control and large-scale epidemiological studies of infectious and non-infectious diseases.
 More recently I was a co-investigator and statistician for two treatment trials of convalescent plasma for the treatment of Ebola Virus Disease in Guinea (www.ebolatx.eu) and Sierra Leone.